Fawkes73/Developer-Hub/README.md

 A modern developer dashboard built with **Next.js**, **Tailwind CSS**, and **shadcn/ui** – designed to be fast, accessible, and fully customizable.
 Manage your tools, docs, and personal workflows in one elegant interface.

+## 🙋‍♂️ Author
+Built with ❤️ by Mandar Surve

 ## Preview of the project
 ![screenshot](./public/preview-image3.png)